AlexKempen/Alex_FeatureScript_Documentation/source/glossary/glossary.rst

     Feature dialog
         The term feature dialog refers to the menu that is shown when creating or editing a feature.

-    Feature list
+    Feature tree
         The list of features in a part studio which can be found on the left side of your screen.

     Parts list
         The list of all parts in a part studio.
-The parts list exists in the bottom left of your screen, underneath the feature list.
+The parts list exists in the bottom left of your screen, underneath the feature tree.

     FeatureScript dropdown
         Your FeatureScript fropdown is a section of your part studio toolbar which is reserved for custom features you've added there.